danbates2/emonDC/README.md

 Hall-effect DC monitoring ICs are simple and provide a degree of electrical isolation, however, they are inflexible and costly.
 This will certainly change in time as the technology develops.
 <br/>

-Shunt monitoring potentially provides greater flexibility, high accuracy and cost-effectiveness.
+Shunt monitoring potentially provides greater flexibility, high accuracy and cost-effectiveness, and is the route selected for emonDCduo.

 1. The range of requirements in DC monitoring applications require a flexible approach because of:<br/>
 a.
 Unidirectional vs bidirectional measurement needs.<br/>